 Basically, my summer traveling was a total success.

 As I said before, I had a theme of my trip: writers.
-I started with Hemingway not because he is my favorite writer or anything, but because he left heavy fingerprints all over the city during his brief residency.
+I started with Hemingway not because he is my favorite writer, but because he left heavy fingerprints all over the city during his brief residency.
 Guide books and websites are filled with Hemingway haunts and if Hemingway went there often he was usually just one of many literary figures to patronize the place.
 Other writers like Fitzgerald, Camus, James, Joyce, James Baldwin etc have frequented them too.

 But I started my trip with the man himself and I booked myself a Latin Quarter tour (where Hemingway lived and worked) with an American writer.
-His name was Chris (I found him on airbnb) and lucky for me I was the only one so I had a VIP tour.
+His name was Chris (I found him on airbnb) and lucky for me I was the only one, so I had a VIP tour.

 We met at the top of a street called Rue Mouffetard and Chris showed me pictures taken of the same road 100 years before.
 Amazingly, it is exactly the same.
 I could recognize everything in these old pictures!
 He told me Paris has some strict laws and regulations about building and renovation (aka, basically everything must stay untouched) and I got all excited thinking that the square we were in was exactly the same in Hemingway’s time.
 Chris took out his well worn copy of A Moveable Feast and read a passage about the place we were standing: